-This PGCE will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of English.
+We’re looking forward to welcoming you onto your PGCE Secondary English with QTS degree programme.
+Studying on this course will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of English.

-The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective lessons and learning strategies.
-Hands-on classroom experience, and opportunities to further your own subject knowledge and introduce you to a wide range of exciting, innovative and interactive methods, including the use of Drama and ICT, to further secondary school students’ understanding and use of English, and their literary knowledge are integral to the programme.
+We’ll support you as you develop reflective and analytical skills and gain practical experience in planning effective lessons and learning strategies.
+You’ll get hands-on classroom experience, and opportunities to further your own subject knowledge.
+And you’ll be introduced to a wide range of exciting, innovative and interactive methods, including the use of Drama and ICT, to further secondary school students’ understanding and use of English, and their literary knowledge.

 - Dix (2017) When the adults change, everything changes: seismic shifts in school behaviour